Home / LSA Students / Academics & Requirements / Majors & Minors / Asian Languages & Cultures (ALC) /

 May be elected as an area major

 The undergraduate curriculum in Russian, East European, and Eurasian Studies offers broad, interdisciplinary training for students who wish to acquire extensive knowledge of a country or countries of the former Soviet Union and East Central Europe.
 Proficiency in a language of the region is an important component of the REEES major.
 The degree prepares majors for graduate study as well as professional opportunities in areas ranging from government to business to teaching.

 Prerequisites to major

-One introductory course, usually SLAVIC 225: Arts and Cultures of Central Europe or RUSSIAN 231: Introduction to Russian Culture; or (if authorized by the CREES advisor) another 200-or 300-level REEES approved course, with a similar emphasis on breadth of coverage.
-(Narrowly focused courses, even if they appear on the REES-approved list, are generally not acceptable as prerequisites).
+One introductory course, usually SLAVIC 225: Arts and Cultures of Central Europe or RUSSIAN 231: Introduction to Russian Culture; or (if authorized by the CREEES advisor) another 200-or 300-level REEES approved course, with a similar emphasis on breadth of coverage.
+(Narrowly focused courses, even if they appear on the REEES-approved list, are generally not acceptable as prerequisites).

 A minimum of 30 credits, including: